Moonyar/NASA-Space-Apps-Challenge-2025/Readme.md

 - [ ] Fix adaboost algorithm selection
 - [ ] select all button -> the selected y should not come up in the feature list on the right
 - [ ] fix the blurry thing on hyper tuning page
+- [ ] look into regularization in NN and ridge/lasso
 - [ ] finish submission

 Nice to have